 Surgeries after surgeries to cut out one lesion after another with great hopes each time he would go home.
 The doctors would tell him after each surgery there was chemotherapy that would follow, ‘just to be sure’.
 And on an occasion, he would receive radiation for good measure.
 He trusted his doctors and so too did his family; after all the doctors were trained specialists and they knew what they were doing.
 Right?

 The new treatment proved to be everything he feared and worse.
-His health deteriorated faster, he had trouble breathing and the put in a tube to breath.
+His health deteriorated faster, he had trouble breathing and the put in a tube to breathe.
 The nausea was overwhelming.
-Still they continued to pump him with the poisons and did not heed to his pleas to stop.
+Still, they continued to pump him with the poisons and did not heed to his pleas to stop.

 His parents and extended family began searching harder.
 They found Jesicha’s Hope and begged for help.
 Children are so vulnerable to whims of doctors using whatever treatment or drug they chose for whatever reason.
 The story as we listened was like so many other stories of children held in the grips of doctors when it was clear nothing conventional medicine could do would work.
 So why not let them go?
 Again, this is control to the fullest.
 No doctor wants to admit someone or something else they don’t have will work and make them look like failures.
 If they push and continue they look like heroes doing all that could be done.